UPDATE 3/21/22: PayPal just announced the PayPal Key program will be going away in late April 2022. It was fun while it lasted...

 You can still get

-1.5x (2.25%+) back using the same technique when using a card like the Chase Freedom Unlimited(review), and it should earn the base rate on most other credit cards.
+1.5x (2.25%+) back using the same technique when using a card like the Chase Freedom Unlimited(review), or 2% back on the Capital One Venture X (review) and it should earn the base rate on most other credit cards.
 Note that PayPal Key no longer works with Amex.

 1. Login to your PayPal account and click on the "Wallet" tab, you should see PayPal Key as an option appear on the left side panel.